-David Wells comes to Hazel Grove
+18-19 David Wells comes to Hazel Grove

-20-21

-Stockport's SVP Children's Camp
+20-21 Stockport's SVP Children's Camp

-22-23

-Bereavement group update
+22-23 Bereavement group update

-24-26

-St Peter's Helpers - a team effort
+24-26 St Peter's Helpers - a team effort

-Join Joe's Awareness Walk
+27 Join Joe's Awareness Walk

-28-29

-SPY - St Peter's Youth
+28-29 SPY - St Peter's Youth

 30-31 Mary's Corner

-32-33

-Book Club review
+32-33 Book Club review

-34

-David's Old Testament course

-35

-Who's who in St Peter's
+34 David's Old Testament course 35 Who's who in St Peter's

-Where we are . . .

-St Peter's Church and presbytery 16 Green Lane, Hazel Grove,

-Stockport SK7 4EA Tel 0161 483 3476

-St Philip's Church
+St Philip's Church Half Moon Lane, Offerton,

-Half Moon Lane, Offerton, Stockport SK2 5LB
+Stockport SK2 5LB

 Email: admin@stpetershazelgrove.org.uk Fr Peter: petersharrocks@stpetershazelgrove.org.uk Our joint website is www.stpeterscatholic.church

 Shining a light on our parish communities

-Cutting from the

-Stockport Express 1897
+Cutting from the Stockport Express 1897

-ST. PETER'S CHURCH, HAZEL GROVE.
+ST. PETER'S CHURCH.
+HAZEL GROVE.

-The Roman Catholics of Hazel Grove and district are now rejoicing in the fact that they can at last worship under their own vine and fig-tree, as it were.
+The Roman Catholics of Hazel Grove and district are now rejoicing in the fact that they can district are now rejoicing in the fact that they can at last worship under their own vine and fig-tree, as it were.
 Hitherto they have attended Ss.
 Philip and James's Church, Edgeley, a fact which in wintry weather especially was the cause of much inconvenience and discomfort.
 The Rev. Father Waterhouse, of Edgeley, some little time since purchased the old Primitive Methodist Chapel in Commercial-road, Hazel Grove, for the use of the catholics of the district: it will in future be known as St. Peter's Church.
-The building, which will seat about 200, has been effectively decorated and furnished for weachip.
-The consecration service took place on mday morning.
+The building, which will seat about 200, has been effectively decorated and furnished for worship.
+The consecration service took place on nday morning.
+The newlyfurnished for worship.
+The consecration service took place on nday morning.
 The newly-consecrated Bishop of Shrewsbury, a native of Stockport, officiated.
-There was a large congregation at the celebration of Mass.
+There was a large congre-gation at the celebration of Mass.
 The Bishop, in the course of his address, said that building was to be set apart to be the house of God.
 It was one more building given back to the faith of their fathers.
-It was a step in the direction which must be uppermost in the mind of every true child of God, and everyone who laid claim to the title of Christian, that this great country might become once more what it once was, that they might all be united in one self-same faith and one self-same love of God.
+It was a step in the direction which must be uppermost in the mind of every true child of God, and everyone who laid claim to the title of Christian, that this great country might become Christian, that this great country might become once more what it once was, that they might all be junited in one self-same faith and one self-same love of God.
 The Revs.
-Father Waterhouse and Father O'Connor took part in the service, and the former appealed for liberal support to be given to the mission, which we understand is to be worked mission, which we understand is to be worked from Edgeley Church.
-The sum of £6 2s. was collected at the service; ticket money brings the total up to a very satisfactory amount.
+Father Waterhouse and Father O'Connor took part in the service, and the former appealed for liberal support to be given to the mission, which we understand is to be worked from Edgeley Church.
+The sum of f_0 28. was collected at the service; ticket money brings the total up to a very satisfactory amount.

-There was some, excellent music at the service.
+factory amount.
+There was some excellent music at the service.
 Part of Ss.
-Philip and James' choir was in attendance, led by Mr Chas.
+Philip and James' choir was in attend-ance, led by Mr Chas.
 Rearson, and Mr F. Coxson was at the organ.
-The music rendered was:- "Eccs sacerdos," arranged by Mr Pearson; "Asperges," Richardson; "The Mass," Rev. Pather Turner.
-Offertory piece, "Confirma Procedeus," Crookall; and "Sortie", (being prayer for the Queen) Barnett.
+The music rendered was:--"Ecce sacerdos," arranged by Mr Petrson; "Ecce sacerdos," arranged by Mr Petrson; "Asperges," Richardson; "The Mass," Rev. Father Turner.
+Offertory piece, "Confirma Procedeus," Crookall; and "Sortie ", "(being prayer for the Queen) Barnett.

 After the soup and sandwich - there's still room for cakes!

 St Peter's Helpers St Peter's Helpers offer a range of social events throughout the year.
 Here's one day when they met in the parish centre for a 'Soup and Sandwich' day.
 Check the News/Events page on the website for their forthcoming programme so you could either join in or help.
 And turn to pages 24-26 for more news.